Our direct Whatsapp contact +60 125015360. Messages only please.

-Families who want to reconnect with nature, and friendly people who love a relaxed, laid back atmosphere with great service in unpretentious surroundings.
+Friendly people, couples families & friends who want to reconnect with nature, and love a relaxed, laid back atmosphere with great service in unpretentious surroundings.
 Tiger Rock is a home and we expect you to get some 'down time' especially if you have been stressed out in the city.
 Its not a place for high heels & dressing up but you can certainly play at being stylishly tropical.
 We are very much a jungle hideaway.
 We are also great for family reunions and gatherings of friends.
 Think Robinson Crusoe, rustic chic & white linen.

 How do I get to Tiger Rock?